joakimnyden/ciscodnacnautobot/USECASE.md

-Cisco DNA Center Integration with NetBox
+Cisco DNA Center Integration with Nautbot
 =====================================
-_(Sync Cisco DNA Center Inventory with NetBox)_
+_(Sync Cisco DNA Center Inventory with Nautobot)_

-This [NetBox](https://netbox.readthedocs.io/en/stable/) plugin allows you to sync Inventory from Cisco DNA Center to NetBox Database.
+This [Nautobot](https://nautobot.readthedocs.io/en/latest/) plugin allows you to sync Inventory from Cisco DNA Center to Nautobot Database.
 Instead of manually entering all the serialnumbers, hostname and IP Addresses.

-Published on Cisco DevNet Code Exchange [ciscodnacnetbox](https://developer.cisco.com/codeexchange/github/repo/robertcsapo/ciscodnacnetbox)

-Follow the instructions to setup NetBox on their [documentation](https://netbox.readthedocs.io/en/stable/#getting-started).
+Follow the instructions to setup Nautobot on their [documentation](https://nautobot.readthedocs.io/en/latest/#getting-started).
 You can use Cisco DevNet Sandboxes to test the plugin.

 ## Related Sandbox